 Workflow is an excellent way to manage prototype screens and their statuses visually.
 It allows you to quickly update screen statuses by dragging and dropping them into columns and makes it easy to see at a glance the status of all the screens in a prototype.
 It allows assignment of screens to individuals, tracking of tasks associated with a screen, due dates, etc.

 Changing the Status of a Screen

-To use Workflow, you can open a prototype and click on the Workflow tab.
+To use Workflow, you can open a prototype and click the Workflow tab.
 By default you'll see four columns displayed:

 - On Hold: Screens which are not actively being worked, not pending review, and not approved

 - In Progress: Screens which are being worked on currently

 - Needs Review: Screens which are ready for stakeholder/client approval

 Changing the status of a screen is as simple as dragging the screen from one status and dropping it on another, or placing it higher in the list.